Master of Education

 - Indicating the ways in which the MEd programme will help you to develop your future educational practice.

 - Can show part of a longer lesson, workshop, class, etc, or be made up of edited excerpts.

 - Must show you playing your instrument and/or singing, as well as working with a student or students.

 - Permission is needed if you are presenting a video of children or young people under the age of 18, or vulnerable and/or at-risk adults.
 Please download the permission form and upload it with your application as required.

-You should submit your supporting materials online using the DecisionDesk platform.
-The information you upload to DecisionDesk does not constitute your entire application, but does form an integral part of it.
+You should submit your supporting materials online the RCM submission portal.
+The information you upload to the portal does not constitute your entire application, but does form an integral part of it.
 You should ensure you have provided everything that is required.
 Incomplete applications may not be considered.

 Shortlisting & interview

 Applications for the Master of Education follow a two-stage process.
 Applicants who satisfy the prerequisites and provide two suitable references will enter a shortlisting process where the application, reflective statement and video will be reviewed.

 Applicants who are succesfully shortlisted will then be invited to interview.
 The interview will be conducted in person, but in the circumstance where applicants cannot travel to London, we will arrange a phone or video interview.
 We do not offer interviews for the Master of Education at our international audition venues.